Time to split hairs! What's the difference between these three data professionals, and which one is the job for you?

 Take the first step into tech and find out more about our Data Analytics bootcamp

 This person performs advanced statistical analyses and studies large datasets.
-They need in-depth knowledge of machine learning and data conditioning.
+They need in-depth knowledge of machine learning and data conditioning, it’s true.
+But you may be surprised to learn that according to real Data Scientists, communication is actually the most important part of the job.

 A data scientist is responsible for tasks such as data transformation and cleaning.
 They work to identify and categorize various patterns in data as well as to develop machine-learning algorithms to be more accurate and efficient.
 They need to understand the needs of the company or team they are working with in order to transform and order large datasets as required.